top of page

 Victim Mentality

-Myth #1: We have a moral obligation to disrupt conversations about racial reconciliation or justice because such discussions lead to a victim mentality.
+Myth #1: We have a moral obligation to assure conversations about racial reconciliation or justice, do not lead to a victim mentality.

-It is ludicrous to suggest that those calling us to build genuine multiethnic unity in the Church and those advocating that we dismantle racial hierarchies within the Church and our communities have succumbed to a victim mentality.
-This should be obvious when those advocating for the oppressed are not part of the group being oppressed.
+Many people who advocate we address issues of injustice are not members of the groups that are victims of the injustice.
+Certainly, these individuals aren’t motivated by a victim mentality.
+But what about when someone like Dr. King advocated removing racial hierarchies but was also a member of the oppressed group?
 But what about when someone like Dr. King advocated for removing racial hierarchies but was also a member of the oppressed group?
 Let Acts 6 be our guide on how to respond to complaints of structural racism.
 It was Hellenist Jews who raised the objection that their widows were being ignored.
 The Apostles could have reprimanded them for succumbing to a victim mentality, but instead, they addressed the structures and processes that were causing the injustice.

-Does our calling attention to racial hierarchies promote a victim mentality?
-Nowhere in the Bible are we taught that we should refrain from talking about injustice because doing so might lead to the victims of injustice embracing a victim mentality.
+Does our calling attention to racial injustice promote a victim mentality?
+Nowhere in the Bible are we taught that we should refrain from talking about injustice because doing so might lead the victims of injustice to embrace a victim mentality.
 If that was a concern to the writers of the Bible, it was left unexpressed.
-What we do see, time and time again, is the writers of the Bible championing the cause of the oppressed.
+What we do see, time and time again, is the writers of the Bible championing the cause of the oppressed, and calling God’s people to speak up on behalf of those in need.

 bottom of page